RadiusNetworks/omniauth-radius-rails/README.md

 ## Proxy Login

-Alows direct login to the Kracken Server.
+Allows direct login to the Kracken Server.
 Normally used for logging in a user via a mobile app.
 This will also call the user model configured in the initializer with `find_or_create_from_auth_hash` then return that user model.